weedonandscott/evercas/README.rst

 .. code-block:: python

-    from hashfs import HashFS
+    from evercas import EverCas

-Designate a root folder for ``HashFS``.
+Designate a root folder for ``EverCas``.
 If the folder doesn't already exist, it will be created.

 .. code-block:: python

     # Set the `depth` to the number of subfolders the file's hash should be split when saving.
     # Set the `width` to the desired width of each subfolder.
-    fs = HashFS('temp_hashfs', depth=4, width=1, algorithm='sha256')
+    fs = EverCas('temp_evercas', depth=4, width=1, algorithm='sha256')

     # With depth=4 and width=1, files will be saved in the following pattern:
-    # temp_hashfs/a/b/c/d/efghijklmnopqrstuvwxyz
+    # temp_evercas/a/b/c/d/efghijklmnopqrstuvwxyz

     # With depth=3 and width=2, files will be saved in the following pattern:
-    # temp_hashfs/ab/cd/ef/ghijklmnopqrstuvwxyz
+    # temp_evercas/ab/cd/ef/ghijklmnopqrstuvwxyz

 **NOTE:** The ``algorithm`` value should be a valid string argument to ``hashlib.new()``.